← Back to Documentation

 2. cure_typechecker.erl: High-level type checking interface and bidirectional typing

-3. curetypeoptimizer.erl: Type-directed optimizations and transformations
+3. cure_type_optimizer.erl: Type-directed optimizations and transformations

-4. curesmtsolver.erl: SMT solver integration for constraint solving
+4. cure_smt_solver.erl: SMT solver integration for constraint solving

 Type Representation